Meet the RCVM@OVC team.

 Dr. Kirsten Blokland (she/her)

-PhD, Research Assistant
+PhD, Research Staff

 BSc, MSc Student